Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Methods

 \subsection{Preliminaries on transition densities}

-In the previous subsection we highlighted the importance of the TPDF of the underlying asset price process in option pricing.
 It is straightforward to write the Fokker-Planck (forward Kolmogorov) PDE for a TPDF.
-However, its initial condition contains the Dirac delta function which hinders effective application of numerical techniques including the deep learning approach we present in this paper.
-We circumvent this problem by proposing a novel approach through solving the backward Kolmogorov PDE for the cumulative distribution function (CDF) and differentiating it to obtain the TPDF.
+However, its initial condition contains the Dirac delta function which hinders the effective application of numerical techniques including the deep learning approach we present in this paper.
+We circumvent this problem by proposing a novel approach through solving the backward Kolmogorov PDE for the cumulative distribution function (CDF) and then differentiating it to obtain the TPDF.

-\subsubsection{The forward equation for transition density \\}
+\subsubsection{The forward equation for transition density.}